priyanka57/National-Unique-Id/README.md

 ##To run the project:

 Create a database in SQL using queries.txt.
 Setup MongoDB.
 Make sure you have all the JDBC and ODBC drivers and java-Mongo and java-SQL drivers installed in your system.
 Complile and run Home.java to start the application.

+1. The programming is done using java core and MySQL act as relational database for storing the string and numeric values for this project.

+2. MongoDB acts as non relational database for storing the images of the entries for this project.

+3. Name of DNS of this project is "project2".

+4. Please execute all the queries of txt file queries.txt before executing java files.

+5. Include MYSQL and MongoDB jar files while compiling and running the project.

+5. Run the project using command java Home.

+Thank You.